 Special assessment requirements

 In order to pass 10295 Assessment of Vision 3, students must:

-- Participate as a patient for an eye exam in the pre-clinical laboratory for MOptom students in Semester 1;
+- Participate as patient for an eye examination in the pre-clinical laboratory for MOptom students during Semester 1, 2022

-- Achieve a mark of at least 50% for the aggregate of the practical assessments (Practical assessments 1, 2 and 3 combined); and
+- Achieve a mark of at least 50% in the final prac exam

 If an answer provided by a student is likely to cause patient harm or is inappropriate, the student may have marks deducted, to no less than a zero grade for the entire assessment item.